Frequently Asked Questions

 For product sales: Starting with the retail price of an item, or 100%, we subtract actual costs as follows:

-- Actual cost of the good, which goes directly to your local businesses (average 40+%)
+- Actual cost of the good, which goes directly to small businesses and communities

 For Cash donations: 90% percent of the donation (excluding any credit card fees) goes to your school.